 Problems of K-pop

 K-pop is now a massive industry — and a cultural phenomenon.
 According to Bloomberg, K-pop may be “South Korea’s best-known export after smartphones and cars.”
-In 2016, overseas revenue from CDs, concert tickets, etc. reached a record 5.3 trillion won ($4.7 billion).
+In 2016, overseas revenue from CDs, concert tickets, etc. reached a record $4.3 billion, according to South Korea’s Ministry of Culture.
 K-pop isn’t just a musical (non-)genre; it’s a national product.